Short Story by Amanda Terry Hamm

 Her eyes grew wide, and she perked up once more, placing the half-eaten scone back on the plate.
 “Oh, look how late it is.
 I can’t believe I let time get away from me.
 I must be going.”
 She gathered up her scattered belongings from Fredrick’s table before getting to her feet.
 “Come now, Freddie, aren’t you going to walk me home?”
 She blinked at him expectantly.

 “I’m going to do what?”
-He found himself, once again, confused, and wondered silently if everyone she interacted with felt this way.
+He found himself, once again, confused, and wondered silently if everyone she interacted with felt as bewildered as he did now.

 “You’re going to walk me home, of course.”
 She grinned playfully.
 “Honestly, how can you call yourself a gentleman if you won’t walk a lady home at this late hour?”
 She slipped on her gloves and scarf.
 Fredrick instead, turned and glanced behind him at the sunlight pouring in through the café window.
 He was trying to determine if at any point in this conversation he had actually called himself a gentleman.
 This poor young woman must be mad.